charlesreid1arcadia/snake-scratch/Readme.md

+# Recipe for Trove Analysis

+This recipe is organized into three parts:

+* Setting up the machine
+* Running the steps manually
+* Running the steps with workflow

 # Recipe for Trove Analysis: Setting Up The Machine

 ## AWS Permissions

-The Arcadia AWS administrator will need to attach the following policies to the IAM user you are using:
+Before you can create an EC2 to run the steps, the Arcadia AWS administrator will need to attach the following policies to your IAM user:

 * EC2FullAccess
+* S3FullAccess
 * IAMReadOnlyAccess

 ## EC2 Preparation

 Use the AWS console to create an EC2 instance.
-Use the following:
+Use the following settings:

 * Amazon Linux AMI
 * 30 GB EBS drive
 * Pick "large" instance size